-All members of school staff have a responsibility for identifying trends in attendance and punctuality.
+All members of school staff have a responsibility for identifying trends in attendance and punctuality and to develop and maintain a whole school approach that promotes the benefits of high attendance.
+We are proactive in managing and improving attendance across the school community.
+Good attendance is a learned behaviour, and we recognise the importance of developing good practice from the outset.
+It is an integral part of the ethos of Hawthorn Primary School.
 The following includes a more specific list of the kinds of responsibilities which individuals might have.